developerpiru/TRACS/README.md

 	```
 	sudo chmod +x ~/.vnc/xstartup
 	```
-#### Install VNC client on your host computer
+#### Install VNC client on your local computer
-You need a VNC client to connect to the VNC server on your remote server.
+You need a VNC client to connect to the VNC server you just setup on your remote server.

 You can install either PuTTY for Windows (https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or RealVNC's VNC Viewer for Windows, Mac OS, or Linux (https://www.realvnc.com/en/connect/download/viewer/)